The Insider’s Guide to Cyber Monday 2017 Deals

 - Benefit - No lines - Shop even at work

 The Monday after Thanksgiving is Cyber Monday.
 It usually starts at midnight Eastern time.
 All major online stores use this day as an excuse to have sales and other promotions like free shipping.
 Get your shopping done without venturing out and fighting for parking.

 Early Access to Deals

 Unlike Black Friday, there are few if any deals leaked out ahead of time.
+Only a couple stores like Dell and eBay have teased us beforehand.
 Many theorize that what goes on sale during Cyber Monday is what is left over from Black Friday.
 Smart shoppers need to plan ahead to reap the benefits of this one day sale.

 How to Prepare for Cyber Monday

 Cyber Monday is one of the best days to shop online.
 Most stores will have great deals and free shipping, and you can do all your holiday shopping in one sitting.
 If you did not purchase everything on your Black Friday shopping list, you can probably find the same items on sale this day.
 Here are some ways to get prepared:

 - Have accounts set up at stores you shop at